-Evolution and ecology of plant-insect interactions.
+Evolution and ecology of plant-insect interactions

-I am interested in the significance of tri-trophic and other species interactions for generating biodiversity (e.g., Singer and Stireman 2005, Janson et al. 2008), ecological specialization (Singer 2008, Forister et al. 2012), and predicting ecosystem dynamics (Singer et al. 2012, 2014).
+I am interested in the significance of tri-trophic and other species interactions for generating biodiversity (e.g., Singer and Stireman 2005, Janson et al. 2008), ecological specialization (Singer 2008, Forister et al. 2012), and predicting the dynamics of ecological networks (Singer et al. 2012, 2014).
 This tri-trophic paradigm can also reveal new phenomena, such as the discovery of self-medication behavior in insect herbivores (Singer et al. 2009).
 My approach to testing and developing ecological and evolutionary theory uses information at several levels of biological organization.
 Consequently, this work is often collaborative, involving the disciplines of community ecology, evolutionary ecology, chemical ecology, behavioral science, neurophysiology, biochemistry, systematics, conservation biology and natural history.